Why a good MRO strategy will only succeed if you ensure stakeholder buy-in across your organisation

 Despite this, the 2017 Indirect Procurement Report conducted by RS Components and the Chartered Institute of Procurement and Supply (CIPS) found that just 26% of procurement professionals feel that there is high alignment of stakeholders with their organisation’s MRO purchasing approach.

 “The whole point of MRO is that you need to source products quickly,” says Helen Alder, Head of Knowledge at CIPS.
 “If they aren’t supplied quickly, then there will be an issue that affects your business, potentially that it can’t keep going until the parts arrive.

 “If, as an organisation, you make procurement easy for those people to purchase what they need under contract and you agree those contractors with them and your finance team – bring all key stakeholders into alignment – then it’s possible to avoid downtime and keep the whole process running smoothly.”

-"Companies that have had huge success in driving procurement gains are the ones with the most alignment"Mike England, President EMEA, RS
+"Companies that have had huge success in driving procurement gains are the ones with the most alignment"Peter Malpas, President for EMEA, RS Components

 Avoiding maverick spending